On the equality of periods of Kontsevich-Zagier: From Semi-algebraic to Piecewise Linear geometry

-Following~\cite[Sec.
-9.2]{BCR98}, we have: \begin{thm}[Semi-algebraic Triangulation Theorem] Every compact semi-algebraic set $K$ in $\RR^d$ is \emph{semi-algebraically triangulable}, i.e. there exists a finite simplicial complex $\Kcal=(\sigma)_{i=1,\ldots,p}$ and a semi-algebraic homeomorphism $\Phi: |\Kcal|\to K$. \end{thm}
+Following e.g.~\cite[Sec.
+9.2]{BCR98}, one has the following. \begin{thm}[Semi-algebraic Triangulation Theorem] Every compact semi-algebraic set $K$ in $\RR^d$ is \emph{semi-algebraically triangulable}, i.e. there exists a finite simplicial complex $\Kcal=(\sigma_i)_{i=1,\ldots,p}$ and a semi-algebraic homeomorphism $\Phi: |\Kcal|\to K$. \end{thm}

-It is important to notice that the triangulation procedure is algorithmic (see~\cite[Sec.~5.7, p.~183]{BPR06}) and moreover, that any operation used in this procedure belong to the KZ-rules.
-In particular, every strata of the decomposition is obtained by a {\em Nash embedding}~\cite[Remark 9.2.5]{BPR06}.
-In fact, this triangulation can be chosen such that the triangulation $\Phi: |\Kcal|\to K$ is a $C^{1}$-map, see~\cite{OhmotoShiota15}, but this construction is not defined algorithmically.
+It is important to notice that this triangulation procedure is algorithmic (see~\cite[Sec.~5.7, p.~183]{BPR06}) and moreover that any operation used in this procedure belongs to the KZ-rules.
+In particular, every stratum of the decomposition is obtained by a {\em Nash embedding}~\cite[Remark 9.2.5]{BPR06}.
+In addition, Ohmoto and Shiota proved in~\cite{OhmotoShiota15} that this triangulation can be chosen such that the semi-algebraic homeomorphism $\Phi: |\Kcal|\to K$ is of class $C^{1}$, i.e. it has an extension to a $C^{1}$-mapping defined on an open semi-algebraic neighborhood of $|\Kcal|$ in $\RR^d$.
+However this construction is not defined algorithmically {\em a priori}.